yo35/rpb-chessboard/wordpress.readme.txt

 == Changelog ==

+= 3.4 (October 26, 2014) =
+* Refactor edit-FEN dialog and make it available in TinyMCE editor.

 = 3.3 (September 6, 2014) =
 * Dutch translation (thanks to Ivan Deceuninck).
 * Tested up to WordPress 4.0.